BombShellReaper/Factorio/README.md

     nano map-settings.exanple.json

 > [!TIP]
 > When you are done making changes.
-Press the "Ctrl" + "O", then delete the **.example** in the file name.
+Press the "Ctrl" + "o", then delete the **.example** in the file name.
 Press "Enter", then press "Y".
-Lastly press "ctrl" + "x"
+Lastly press "Ctrl" + "x"

 **Edit the Server Setting**

     nano server-settings.example.json

 > [!TIP]
 > When you are done making changes.
-Press the "Ctrl" + "O", then delete the **.example** in the file name.
+Press the "Ctrl" + "o", then delete the **.example** in the file name.
 Press "Enter", then press "Y".
-Lastly press "ctrl" + "x"
+Lastly press "Ctrl" + "x"

 **Edit The Map Generation settings.
 This is optional since you already generated the world**

     nano map-gen-settings,example.json

 > [!TIP]
 > When you are done making changes.
-Press the "Ctrl" + "O", then delete the **.example** in the file name.
+Press the "Ctrl" + "o", then delete the **.example** in the file name.
 Press "Enter", then press "Y".
-Lastly press "ctrl" + "x"
+Lastly press "Ctrl" + "x"

 > [!NOTE]
 > If you want to change the **map-gen-settings**, then you will need to delete the current **my-save.zip** in the **saves** directory and re-create a new **my,save.zip**